Does Yoga provide more improvements in health and fitness than Pilates? Which one is easier to get started?

 - Control - Every movement is controlled and done consciously.

-- Center - Group of muscles in the centre of the body becomes the focal point.
+- Center - The group of muscles at the center of the body becomes the focal point.

 - Flow - The exercises are intended to flow within and into each other in order to build strength and stamina.